madphysicist/scikit-guess/doc/appendices/reei/supplement.rst

 performing the actual computations.

-With a linear algebra package such as `LAPACK`_, it is sufficient to compute the coefficient matrix :math:`A` and ordinate vector :math:`b`, without performing any further operations on them.
+With a linear algebra package such as `LAPACK`_, it is sufficient to compute the coefficient matrix :math:`M` and ordinate vector :math:`p`, without performing any further operations on them.
 A linear regression is generally solved as something equivalent to